kyma-project/control-plane/components/schema-migrator/README.md

 > **CAUTION** : The following method of adding migrations files is deprecated:\
 *If you want to modify database schema used by Compass, add [migration files](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) to `migrations` directory.
-New image of migrator will be produced that contains all migration files so make sure to bump component version value in compass chart.*
+New image of migrator will be produced that contains all migration files so make sure to bump component version value in Compass chart.*

 ## Naming convention